sjhatfield/sjhatfield.github.io/_posts/2020-05-20-Car-purchase-help.md

 * Pickling (serialzing) Python code so that it can be loaded (deserialized) later
 * How to structure a Data Science project [link](https://drivendata.github.io/cookiecutter-data-science/)
-* Altering the header in a HTTP request to facilitate scraping of a site
+* Altering the header in a HTTP request to fool a site into fulfilling a request
 * The ease of formatting paths in Python 3.8+ with pathlib
 * Using type hints to make code easier to read and write
 * The lru_cache decorator